matbrewer396/HomeAssistantConfig/README.md

 * When someone get out of bed, bath room light turns on (dimmed of course if night)
 * On sunrise strip lights turn off

+### Bath Room
+* On Motion & Door senors trigger light on.
+Turn off a few minutes later
+* Input boolean on HA ui, for bath time - force the light to turn of for 1 hour